Waste Transporter FAQs

 What am I responsible for after I get a permit?

-Permitted waste transporters are obligated to meet the operating requirements as set forth in New York State law and regulation (6 NYCRR Part 364).
+Permitted waste transporters are obligated to meet the operating requirements as set forth in New York State law and regulation (6 NYCRR Part 364) (link leaves DEC website.)
 Primary responsibilities of the transporter include:

 - Manifesting shipments of hazardous waste, low-level radioactive waste and regulated medical waste as required by New York State Environmental Conservation Law and implement regulations